 Tranquility and post-apocalyptic blight manage to co-exist along this stretch of cracked road and vandalized tunnels hidden in the middle of the Pennsylvania forest.

-This long-forgotten interstate in the middle of the woods was once part of America's first "superhighway."
-The 13-mile section of the Pennsylvania Turnpike was abandoned in the 1950's when bypasses were built over the mountains and the road was suddenly obsolete.
+This long-forgotten interstate in the middle of the woods was once part of America’s first “superhighway.”
+The 13-mile section of the Pennsylvania Turnpike was abandoned in November of 1968 when a bypass was built over the mountains and the road was suddenly obsolete.
 The area has been closed to vehicles ever since, as nature slowly takes back the land.

 In the ensuing years, trees have sprouted up from the pavement, water has formed small streams running through the two vehicle tunnels and the whole area has developed an eerie quietude, as though all of the other humans had died off and the broken road was all that remained of society.
 The area is so evocative that major scenes from the movie adaptation of Cormac McCarthy’s end-of-the-world novel “The Road” were filmed along, well, the road.
 The cannibalistic survivors in the film seem to have been born from the abandoned surroundings.